anatshmueli/Data-analyst-portfolio-Banking-/README.md

 # 🎓 Education

 - 🎓 Data Analyst Program – John Bryce College (**Graduated with Honors**)
-- 🎓 Bachelor's Degree in Economics (Banking & Accounting)
+- 🎓 Bachelor's Degree in Economics (Banking & Accounting).
+Degree recognized by the Israeli Ministry of Education
-- 🎓 Bachelor's Degree in Biotechnology Engineering

 ---

 # 📫 Contact